 Common Name: Grape Ivy, Oak Leaf Ivy, Venezuela Treebine

-Medium to bright indirect light is ideal for the Grape Ivy.
+Medium to bright indirect light is ideal for all cissus species.
 If kept in conditions without enough light, new leaves may grow further apart on the vine, this is often referred to as the plant becoming leggy.
-Increasing the amount of indirect light the Cissus receives can help promote more dense leaf growth along the vine.
+Increasing the amount of indirect light the cissus receives can help promote more dense leaf growth along the vine.

-If you bring the plant outdoors during the summer, make sure to place the Cissus in a shady spot as direct light can be damaging to the leaves.
+If you bring the plant outdoors during the summer, make sure to place your cissus in a shady spot as direct light can be damaging to the leaves.

-Cissus houseplants prefer consistently damp soil, but let the top half of the soil dry out before watering.
+Cissus houseplants like the Oak Leaf Ivy, prefer consistently damp soil, but let the top half of the soil dry out before watering.
 You can cut back on watering during the winter when the plant is not actively growing.

 In keeping with the laid-back reputation of the Grape Ivy, this houseplant does well in normal room temperature.
 However, temperatures between 68-82 degrees are best.
 Warmer temperatures above 82 degrees may slow growth even more for this naturally slow grower.